CaioOliveira793/shortlink/readme.md

 > At the moment, only the simplest short url generation strategy was implemented

-### Long URL hash with random salt
+### Long URL Random Number

-TODO: explain the long url hash plus random salt strategy
+TODO: explain the long url hash plus random numbers strategy

+### Consistent Hash

+### Distributed Counter

+Distributed increment counter aggregated in the long url hash

+### Long URL Unique Counter

+Counter associated with the long url, incremented on each short url creation